Green Mountain Coaches Workshop

 - Coaches are encouraged to accompany their cross country teams and attend the Coaches Workshop covering the latest in training and racing techniques.

-- The workshop runs concurrently with the youth camp session.
+- The workshop runs concurrently with both camp sessions.

 - Study the Science of Effort Based Training.